Scientific-Computing-in-Matlab/Module-4-Publication-Quality-Graphics/README.md

 ## Materials
 1. The _./docs/DataVisualization.mlx file describes some of the most common types of graphics used in neuroscience publications: line plots, bar graphs, violin plots, histograms, raster plots and PSTHs.
 1. The [MoreGraphicsTools.pdf](./docs/MoreGraphicsTools.pdf) describes less common graphics such as polar plots and 3d graphics, and also describes  how to export images of publication quality.
 1. There are several packages on GitHub that help produce quality graphics.
 For instance, a package dedicated to [violin plots](https://github.com/bastibe/Violinplot-Matlab.git) or an even more extensive tool called [gramm](https://github.com/piermorel/gramm).
-Have a look at their documentation, clone them to your machine, and use them throughout this course.
+Have a look at their documentation, clone them to your machine, and use them throughout this course and for your future projects.

 ## Assignments
 The assignment for this week is to prepare a figure for publication in the Journal of Neuroscience.
 Rather than using your own data/visualization, you have to reproduce a specific, already published panel from a figure.
 Note that you should not redo any analysis; this is an exercise to master the details of graphics in Matlab.
 You should recreate the figure based on the values/settings/fonts/colors that you extract (or estimate) from the published figure.